Brian60657/sliderPuzzle/README.md

 **Goal of game:** </br>
-The numbers will not be in order on start, slide the numbers up, down, left, and right using your mouse until they are in order from left to right 1-15
+1. The numbers will not be in order on start
+2. Slide the numbers up, down, left, and right using your mouse
+3. The winning order is left to right from 1-15

 **Board features:** </br>